Describe The Quality Flooring With Boen

 ConneXProcess - BOEN has developed an advanced method of planning where the tongue and groove are milled after varnishing.
 The edges of the board are then sharp and the floor does not have any visible joins when laid.

 Reflective to the humidity changes wood continually expands and contracts.
 The thicker and wider the staves are, the greater the variation.
-BOEN engineered wood flooring in multi layer range has very little convex and concave movement resulting from a combination of narrow strips, correct composition of the blocking layer, a good adhesion process and continuous follow-up based on BOEN's Quality Control System.
+BOEN engineered wood flooring in the multi-layer range has very little convex and concave movement resulting from a combination of narrow strips, correct composition of the blocking layer, a good adhesion process and continuous follow-up based on BOEN's Quality Control System.